MrSockss/MrSockss/README.md

 ### What I'm currently working on:
 - Learning HTML/CSS
-- Creating a mobile game using Xcode
+- Creating a mobile app for logging health data relating to injuries/ailments
-- Learning Blender for asset creation as part of a larger project 👀
+- Working on ideas for an indie game to develop in UE5/Unity for PC/App Store

 ### Languages